Albright, Minnesota

-Albright is an unincorporated community in Middleville Township, Wright County, Minnesota, United States.
+Albright, (Albrecht's Mill), is an unincorporated community in Middleville Township, Wright County, Minnesota, United States.
 The community is located along Wright County Road 5 near 15th Street SW.
 Nearby places include Howard Lake, Cokato, Albion Center, and Albright Mill County Park.
 The North Fork of the Crow River flows nearby.

+History

+Growing quickly at first because of the grist mill, dam and bridge built in 1879, the community lasted only a few years.
+A creamery, general store, blacksmith, and several residences surrounded the mill.
+Today the area is a county park.
+For a time, it was named Chochrane's Mills, reflecting the owner of the mills.